 This scholarship is the result of an endowment made by Bertha Kalm on behalf of her parents, Amanda and Charles Kalm.
 She established the scholarship in 1995 expressly "to support graduate students in any field of instruction, who need financial assistance to continue their education, and who demonstrate a desire to make a difference for humanity."

-Awards are restricted to students completing their first year in a master’s degree program at SJSU.
+Awards are restricted to students completing their first year in a master’s degree program at SJSU in Spring 2020.
 Only faculty members who mentor graduate students may put forward for consideration the name and supporting documents of an applicant.
 Students may not self-apply.
-Up to six scholarships of $7,300 each will be awarded for the 2019-2020 academic year.
+Up to six scholarships of $7,500 each will be awarded for the 2020-2021 academic year.